ARCT3001 Architecture Studio 4

 - Students are able to (1) apply analysis and critical judgement and utilise speculation, iteration and reflection in the creation of integrated design solutions at a complex scale and at a complex level of resolution; (2) incorporate technical and environmental areas of study into the urban design/infrastructure process; (3) acknowledge social and ethical responsibilities associated with integrated design proposals; and (4) establish a broad understanding of urban research methodologies and competency in both verbal and visual communication.

-- Typically this unit is assessed in the following ways: (1) preliminary analytical exploration and strategy development (group work) and (2) development of aspects of the strategy (individual folio).
+- Indicative assessments in this unit are as follows: (1) preliminary analytical exploration and strategy development (group work) and (2) development of aspects of the strategy (individual folio).
 Further information is available in the unit outline.

 To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the development of aspects of the strategy (individual folio) component.

 Supplementary assessment is available in this unit for those students who obtain a mark of at least 45 overall provided they have also obtained a mark of at least 45 in a specified component of the unit.